 Anywho, I stuck my pinkies in my ears and ran right by the clones and over to a cafe well out of earshot and ordered a decaf coffee and pastel de nata, which wasn’t nearly as good as the ones in the Azores.
 The rest of the gang joined me for drinks, and we played cards at the table until the wind started blowing them all over the place.
 By then, our parking time was running out and the fun level was waning, so we returned to the car and headed north across the island for Sao Vicente.

 At the end of the tour we had a chance to make a wish at an underground cavern pool.
-My life is pretty good at the moment, so I just wished for a good lunch.
+My life is currently damn good, so I just wished for a delicious lunch.

 We returned to the car and the road lead us westward across the north coast.
 The views looking out over the angry sea were gobsmacking, but I was equally impressed by the amazing engineering work and imagination it must have taken to create such roads, bridges and tunnels through an intensely inhospitable environment.
 There was also an old coastal road, which was meant to be quite terrifying to drive, but sadly it was closed, so I didn’t get to put my family’s safety seriously at risk.

-We reached Porto Muniz at the furthest point north-west and stopped for a mediocre lunch, but a great look at the massive surf and waves crashing into the shoreline.
+We reached Porto Muniz at the furthest point north-west and stopped for a mediocre lunch (that wishing pool was a hoax!), but a great look at the massive surf and waves crashing into the shoreline.
 They had an area of natural pools, but they looked to be not yet open for the season, anyway you’d have to be suicidal to go swimming in there now as you would get mashed up on the rocks in no time and lived the final moments of your life dropping down into the blue depths, watching the lapas clams stuck to the rocks, wound up with bunches of pale green sea grass as you sink down to your watery grave.
 That’s no fun.

 The sad, sad GPS took us through a few wrong turns, but eventually we sniffed out the way up over the mountain to round the coast and start working our way back to Funchal.
 At altitude, we hit thick clouds and rain and strangely there were no tourist busses to follow, or any other cars, and the further we went, the fewer signs of civilization appeared, and we were soon in the middle of a Stephen King movie where we were all alone on the road, trapped by clouds, surrounded by monsters in the mist, hoping for the best, yet fearing the worst.
 At times, there would be a small break in the clouds, and I’d catch a momentary glimpse of what looked like the thick leg of a giant spider, spooking me out, until I realized they were wind turbines, planted right beside the road.
 We seemed to be passing through a high altitude plain, as the forested had dwindled to nothing and left only flat ground and scarce patches of wet grass.